What Is Occitan? How a Formerly Banned Language Influenced Modern French

 - Also from the sea is the French dish brandade, which is an emulsified mixture of salt cod and olive oil.
 Brandada in Occitan is a mixture.
 You can use the rare word branlement (mixture) in French, though it may produce snickers—se branler is very common slang for “to screw around, doing nothing” and has some sexual undertones.
 Mélange is the more common French term for “mixture.”

 - Aïoli, a treasured condiment from the Southwest known throughout France, comes from the Provençal alh (garlic, ail in French) and oli (oil, huile in French).
-It’s a (strong!) garlic mayonnaise that’s gaining popularity in the United States and elsewhere.
+It’s a garlic mayonnaise that’s now popular all around the globe.

 - For dessert, one can have some French nougat, from the Occitan pan nogat (nutty bread).
 As you likely know, nougat is a chewy confection of roasted nuts, egg whites and sugar or honey.